As coronavirus reaches rural India, three cases reflect the steep challenge ahead

 More than 3,000 people have tested positive for the coronavirus in the country till April 4.
 From 75 districts on March 22, the outbreak has now spread to 211 of India’s 720 districts.
 Though no clear data is available, media reports show many of the cases have emerged in rural areas.

-Rural healthcare facilities in India are under-staffed and under-equipped even in the best of times with some districts lacking even a basic district hospital.
+Rural healthcare facilities in India are under-staffed and under-equipped even in the best of times with some districts lacking even a basic secondary-care hospital.
 How are rural health systems coping with the coronavirus outbreak?

 Scroll.in traced the graph of three Covid-19 patients in rural Uttar Pradesh, Gujarat and Assam and found alarming gaps in detection, isolation and treatment in two states.
 To make matters worse, the health authorities in Uttar Pradesh and Assam appear to be covering up the lapses even though experts say initial failures must be used to strengthen systems for the future.